Detailed requirements of the NMSU graduate degrees in Chemical Engineering are defined in the Graduate Catalog.

 These goals are achieved by a combination of required courses, elective courses, and independent research.
 The MS research must be compiled into a thesis and defended.

 The MSCHE requires completion of a total of 32 credit hours as described below.
 The plan of study submitted to the Graduate School must show ONLY the 32 hours that apply to the MSCHE… no more, no less.
+Required coursework and research credits are defined in the catalog here:

 The goals of the Doctoral program are to develop the candidate’s: